seqeralabs/docs/multiqc_docs/modules/samtools.md

 result files must have the string `idxstat` somewhere in the filename.

-There are a few MultiQC config options that you can add to customise how the idxstats module works.
+There are a few MultiQC config options that you can add to customize how the idxstats module works.
 A typical configuration could look as follows:

 ```yaml